tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 	- trying to find her own connection to her parent's past
 	- understanding her own opinions on the topic

+In *The Best We Could Do*, Thi Bui

 # Evidence Ideas